Power Morcellator Cancer Lawsuit

 Despite this known risk, far too many women who underwent morcellation were not warned about the risk before their procedures.
 The attorneys at Baron & Budd believe that fault lies not with patient’s doctors but with pharmaceutical companies who should have made the risks better understood for doctors and their patients.
 The risk of power morcellators spreading cancerous tumors in a woman’s body is serious, which is why we believe that the manufacturers of these devices should have taken it upon themselves to protect the health of patients by spreading awareness of the known risks.

-For women who developed cancers like uterine cancer or who developed fibroids outside of the uterus, this may be related to the morcellation device used in your gynecological surgery.
 If you or someone you know developed cancer after having a gynecological surgery including a hysterectomy or fibroid removal, your cancer may be related to the morcellator device used in your surgery.
 We are talking to women about their surgical history and how filing a lawsuit for cancer after morcellation surgery can help.
 To see if you qualify, please call 855-445-1833 or complete our contact form for a free and confidential case review.